Doxuno

 PURPOSE

 The parties wish to explore a potential merger, acquisition, or business combination.
-In connection therewith, the Disclosing Party may disclose certain confidential and proprietary information to the Receiving Party solely for the evaluation and pursuit of that purpose (the "Permitted Purpose").
+In connection therewith, each party may disclose certain confidential and proprietary information to the other party solely for the evaluation and pursuit of that purpose (the "Permitted Purpose").
+The Receiving Party shall not use the Confidential Information for any other purpose, including, without limitation, for its own commercial benefit or to compete with the Disclosing Party.

 2.